Lymphedema, sorting through the confusion – 7 tips to help

 Below are some things I’m doing and not doing:

-I don’t generally wear one while gardening, raking or shoveling snow, but often wonder if I should be.
+Generally, I don’t wear one when gardening, raking or shoveling snow, but often wonder if I should.

 I do still carry my purse on my left side because I can’t seem to break this habit after all these years.